johnzehr/cad/README.md

 http://vcm-20929.vm.duke.edu/

-EDIT 11/18/2021: As of at least today, the virtual machine service is no longer accessible due to the reservation expiring.
-Please contact john.zehr@duke.edu for any inquiries if you'd like to use this program.
+EDIT 12/10/2021: As of 12/07/2021, our virtual machine reservation has expired.
+If you'd like to use this service, please contact john.zehr@duke.edu directly.

 ## Usage
 This program can be accessed at: